 On February 24, 2020, the Company announced a country-wide alliance with Barrick.
 The Barrick Alliance covers the entire country of Japan including 29 out of 31 projects held by Japan Gold at that time.
 The Barrick Alliance does not include the Ikutahara Project in Hokkaido or the Ohra-Takamine Project in Kyushu and Japan Gold will continue to advance these two projects independently.
 Barrick sole funded a 2.5-year Initial Evaluation Phase of each project and is sole funding a subsequent 3-year Second Evaluation Phase on six projects recently selected which meet the Barrick's inclusion criteria which are further described below.
 Japan Gold acts as the Manager of each project, subject to Barrick's right at any time to become the Manager of a project.
 Barrick may identify a project as a Designated Project at any time during the Initial Evaluation Phase or the Second Evaluation Phase and elect to sole fund to completion of a pre-feasibility study ("PFS").
 Upon completion of a PFS, Barrick will earn a 51% interest in the Designated Project.
 Barrick may elect to continue to sole fund a Designated Project following the completion of a PFS to a bankable feasibility study ("BFS").
 Barrick's interest in the Designated Project at the completion of the BFS will increase to 75%.
-Where Barrick has elected to sole fund a Designated Project.
+Where Barrick has elected to sole fund a Designated Project through to completion of a BFS, Japan Gold will be fully carried through completion of the BFS and retain a 25% interest in the Designated Project.
 On receipt of funds from Barrick, the Company records amounts received as restricted cash with an offsetting payable to Barrick.
 The payable to Barrick is decreased as qualifying expenditures are incurred.

-On September 6, 2022, the Company announced that Barrick has selected six projects from the portfolio to continue within the Second Evaluation Phase (see detailed discussion of the Barrick Alliance below).
+On September 6, 2022, the Company announced that Barrick had selected six projects from the portfolio to continue within the Second Evaluation Phase (see detailed discussion of the Barrick Alliance below).
 In addition, Barrick will be continuing their Initial Evaluation Phase on two projects and three project extensions that were added to the Barrick Alliance following its formation.
 Barrick will continue to provide full support and management and sole fund all Barrick Alliance activities.
 To date, Barrick has funded a total of \$13,890,502 (US\$10,593,395).
 Barrick has not yet declared any project as a Designated Project.